jasonldoyle/Customer-Clustering/README.md

 ### Description

+For this project, I analyzed a customer dataset, performed data cleaning, and applied a K-means clustering model to segment customers into distinct groups.
+I then created a dynamic dashboard for stakeholders, enabling them to explore key insights such as customer characteristics, spending behaviors, and responses to marketing campaigns.

-There are two goals with this project;
+There were two main goals with this project;

-1. Build a model to segment customers into clusters using the provided features.
+1. Build a model to segment customers into clusters using the provided data.
 2. Develop an interactive dashboard for stakeholders to explore and visualise customer clusters.

 ### Dataset